wcarc-on/wcarc-site/minutes/minutes202501.md

 ### Secretary's Report

 - Bert (VE2ZAZ) posted a draft version of the December 2024 Annual General meeting minutes, along with the President's report and the Auditor's Report, on the Club website prior to this meeting.
 Moved by him that the minutes and reports be adopted as posted on the website.
 The motion was seconded by Norman (VE3NPP).
 A unanimous vote in favour of the motion took place, and the motion was carried.
-- Bert has submitted the RAC Affiliation and group insurance application forms to the RAC staff, and they got approved.
+- Bert has submitted the RAC Affiliation and group insurance application forms to the RAC staff, and they were approved.
 We have received the invoice and the Treasurer will proceed with the payment.
 - Bert submitted the ONCA (non-for-profit status) yearly update form on the Government of Ontario website.

 ### Treasurer's Report